Privacy Policy

 California "Shine The Light" Law

-California Civil Code Section 1798.83, also known as the "Shine The Light" law, permits our users who are California residents to request and obtain from us, once a year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes and the names and addresses of all third parties with which we shared personal information in the immediately preceding calendar year.
+California Civil Code Section 1798.83 permits California residents to request, once per year and free of charge, information about categories of personal information (if any) we disclosed to third parties for direct marketing purposes.
+We do not disclose personal information to third parties for their direct marketing purposes.

 14. Do Other Regions Have Specific Privacy Rights?